telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 # Walkthrough

-The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) is a powerful piece of the Kendo UI framework and an essential part of almost any user interface.
-The Grid control is quick to set up and is packed with features like [sorting](/api/javascript/ui/grid#configuration-sortable), [grouping](/api/javascript/ui/grid#configuration-groupable), [paging](/api/javascript/ui/grid#configuration-pageable), and [editing](/api/javascript/ui/grid#events-edit).
+The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) is a powerful fragment of the Kendo UI framework and an essential part of almost any user interface.
+The Grid control is quick to set up and is packed with features such as [sorting](/api/javascript/ui/grid#configuration-sortable), [grouping](/api/javascript/ui/grid#configuration-groupable), [paging](/api/javascript/ui/grid#configuration-pageable), and [editing](/api/javascript/ui/grid#events-edit).

 ## Initialize the Grid

 There are two primary ways to create a Kendo UI Grid:

 * From an empty `<div>` element.
-In this case all Grid settings are provided in the initialization script statement, i.e. you will be describing the layout of the your grid in JavaScript.
+In this case all Grid settings are provided in the initialization script statement.
+This means that you have to describe the layout of the Grid in JavaScript.
 * From an HTML table.
-In this case some of the Grid settings can be inferred from the table structure and the HTML attributes of the elements, i.e. you can describe the layout of the Grid entirely in the HTML of the table.
+In this case some of the Grid settings can be inferred from the table structure and the HTML attributes of the elements.
+This means that you can describe the layout of the Grid entirely in the HTML of the table.

 ### From HTML Element: div